AbhinavUtkarsh/3D-Anomaly-Detection/README.md

 4. Reworking of the final feature aggregation module, enabling a three-stage rich feature fusion.

-5. Substitution of the pretrained ResNet 2D backbone with NasNet, selected for its superior performance in anomaly detection contexts.
+5. Substitution of the pretrained ResNet 2D backbone with NasNet, selected for its superior performance in imageNet-1k (which it is pretrained on).

 For more details regarding the implementation, here is our [report](https://drive.google.com/file/d/1onQ9-69kLbpYJzAUucd1hnJOCu5J2Ge6/view).
 ## Cloning & Setup